YoloNomy/YoloNomy.github.io/_meca/Newton/Kinematics.md

 ## Basis and vector coordinates

-## Rate of change of quantities and derivativation
+## Rate of change of vectors and derivativation

 ## Velocity and acceleration

-## Summing quantities and integrals